-The American Heritage Education Foundation (AHEF) is a non-profit, non-partisan educational organization dedicated to the understanding and teaching of America’s factual and philosophical heritage to promote constructive citizenship and Freedom, Unity, Progress, and Responsibility (FUPR) among students and citizens.
+The American Heritage Education Foundation (AHEF) is dedicated to the teaching and understanding of America’s philosophical heritage–including the Bible-inspired principles that shaped America’s founding–to promote constructive citizenship and Freedom, Unity, Progress, and Responsibility (FUPR) among students and citizens.

 AHEF is inclusive of individuals of every race and creed and of every religious and non-religious persuasion who respect every American’s natural rights as recognized in the U. S. Declaration of Independence and affirmed by law in the U. S. Constitution.

 Freedom, Unity, Progress, and Responsibility (FUPR™) are central themes in America’s heritage that generations of Americans from diverse backgrounds have embraced for over two centuries.
 While diversity has always contributed to the strength of our republic, the recent focus on what sets us apart rather than on what binds us together clearly tends to divide and weaken our nation.
 The effort in our schools to celebrate diversity for diversity’s sake without a corresponding understanding that diverse peoples are only one part of our national character will result in a “house divided” with potentially catastrophic social, cultural, and economic division.

 AHEF believes that the concepts and themes of our American heritage must be objectively studied and continually improved for today’s students and citizens to understand, appreciate, and perpetuate the ongoing miracle of our unique republic of the people, by the people, and for the people.
 Through a renewed study and understanding of historical events, founding documents, national symbols, and significant individuals, Americans and others worldwide can better understand the foundational, philosophical ideas undergirding the United States of America.